What You Need to Know about Gold and Gemstone Mining

 Some good news!

-Increased demand from shoppers for environmentally friendly and ethical products pushes the jewelry industry to adopt better practices and prove that change is possible.
+Although laws and regulations intend to minimize the damage caused by mining, they are insufficient, and loopholes are easily utilized.
+Still, our current climate crisis and the increased demand from shoppers for environmentally friendly and ethical products forces the jewelry industry to adopt better practices and prove that change is possible.